 The eastern ferry landing is the gateway to the East Shore.
 You'll find Ladybug Coffee, Boccalino Restaurant, Motel & Cabins, and nearby camping at private facilities and Pilot Bay Provincial Park.
 The park is also a great spot for gentle hikes along the shoreline with rewarding lookouts along the way.

-A constellation of handcrafted artisans in Crawford Bay include North Woven Broom, Barefoot Handweaving, Dog Patch Pottery, Kootenay Forge, Black Salt Cafe, and La Gala Jewelry.
+A constellation of handcrafted artisans in Crawford Bay include North Woven Broom, Barefoot Handweaving, Dog Patch Pottery, Kootenay Forge, Black Salt Cafe, The Hub Pub & Eatery, and La Gala Jewelry.
 Championship golf at Kokanee Springs Golf Resort, hiking, mountain biking, remote campgrounds, a winery, galleries, unique general stores and roadside attractions provide plenty to see and do.

 A secluded resort and general store make this a relaxing stop or a superb place to spend a few days and enjoy the solitude of Kootenay Lake.

 At the south end of Kootenay Lake is the Kuskanook Harbour, the nearest boat launch and marina to Creston.

 Just south of Kootenay Lake is the small community of Wynndel, featuring a winery, general store, and beautiful views overlooking Duck Lake and the Creston Valley Wildlife Management Area.

 Let’s keep in touch.
 We have a lot of ideas for you.